 - Orange - increases warm or copper tones and improves grey coverage in brown or darker levels of color.

 - Red - adds a true red tone to any level, especially recommended for mid to darker levels.

 - Violet - increases ash tone and reduces yellow and gold in blonde levels without affecting the level of the formula.

 - Blue - increases ash tone and reduces brassiness in dark blonde to medium brown levels without affecting the level of the formula.

 - Green - increases ash tone and reduces warmth in dark brown levels.

 Remember!
 The outcome of your final target shade will also be influenced by several other factors: undercoat and distribution of pigment.
-Influence on dyeing is also from your hair type and the quality of your hair.
-If you aren't sure, always prefer to entrust your hair in the hands of professional hairdressers.
+Your hair type and the quality of your hair also influence dyeing.
+If you aren't sure, always prefer to entrust your hair to the hands of a professional hairdressers.